-The flight crew should sequence the F-PLN first, and then press the APPR pb.
-When the LOC mode is armed or engaged, the flight crew should not perform a DIR TO, in order to sequence the F-PLN as this will result in the FMGS to revert to the NAV mode.
-In this case, the LOC mode will have to be re-armed and re-engaged, increasing workload unduly.
+When established on the LOC, a DIR TO should not be performed to sequence the F-PLN as this will result in the FMGS reverting to NAV mode.
+In this case, the LOC will have to be re-armed and re-captured, increasing workload unduly.